Little Free Library FAQs

 Anyone can share books in local Little Free Library book-sharing boxes!
 Use Little Free Library’s world map to find little libraries near you.
 Then, visit the library of your choice and leave some books inside.
 It’s that easy!
 Please be respectful, though, and don’t cram books in a library that’s already full.
 Speak with the homeowner or business owner where the library is installed if you’re not sure if it’s OK to leave books.

-Yes, Little Free Library is a registered nonprofit organization that inspires a love of reading, builds community, and sparks creativity by fostering neighborhood book exchanges around the world.
+Yes, Little Free Library is a registered 501(c)(3) nonprofit organization that builds community, inspires readers, and expands book access for all through a global network of volunteer-led little libraries.
 To learn more about us and how this worldwide movement got started visit our About page, or watch the video below to take a tour of Little Free Library headquarters in Hudson, WI!

 Visit the world map of Little Free Library book exchanges.
 Use the search bar above the map to find little library locations in the area that interests you.
 If you’re having trouble with the map, watch our 2-minute help video on how to use the world map.
 If you find a library and it is not registered, please ask the steward to visit our website and register.